sol-lang/sol/README.md

 code = parse('print("Hi!"); return 4')
 a.stmt = code
 b.stmt = code
--- a and b now return 4
+-- a and b now return 4 (and print "Hi!")

 parse('print("Good day!")')() -- Does the thing; shortcut is "exec" q = parse('8 + 13 * 2').stmtlist[0].expr() -- Returns the value (should be...34?); shortcut "eval"